 Required for use: NETID

-Best suited for any sized group of Duke persons that share a small number of files that do not change frequently.
+Best suited for Duke individuals to store personal files.
 Additionally, a Duke branded personal web page interface is provided using this storage service.

 Duke University central OIT provides every faculty, staff and student a 5GB file storage area that can be accessed from Windows, Mac, Linux and some mobile devices.